pepsipu/pepsipu.github.io-old/posts/2024-02-on-construction.md

 > In linear algebra, an orthogonal matrix, or orthonormal matrix, is a real
 > square matrix whose columns and rows are orthonormal vectors.

-We've got basically the same definition!
+We've got the same definition!
 Orthonormal vectors satisfy both the magnitude and orthogonality constraints.

 ### $\binom{n}{2}$ Degrees of Freedom